documaster/noark5-web-services/src/04 - Web services.md

 ### Authentication and authorization

-Authentication and authorization are system-specific.
-The web services require a *Bearer token* to be specified in the HTTP headers when sending requests, but how the token is obtained and used by the underlying system is beyond this specification.
+The web services require an access token (Bearer) to be specified in the HTTP headers when sending requests.
+A token can be obtained from the OpenID Connect Identity Provider used by the Documaster instance.

-Documaster uses an OpenID Connect Identity Provider which issues Bearer tokens.

-## HTTP status codes
+### HTTP status codes

 The following table lists the HTTP status codes used by the web services.